Post and rail

 How we build it

-• Posts either driven or postcreted.
+• Posts either driven or dug in.
 On clay or loam a driven post goes in tight and lasts.
-On sandstone or rocky ground we dig and postcrete.
+On sandstone or rocky ground we dig in.
 Two or three rails as standard, four for a taller horse fence.

 • Wire stock-netting if needed.
-If the fence has to keep something in or out, smaller livestock, dogs or deer, we can fit stock netting on the field side before the rails go on.
+If the fence has to keep something in or out, livestock, dogs or deer, we can fit stock netting and keep everything in or out

 What it costs

 Priced per metre after a site visit, not per panel, because there aren’t any.
-Length, number of rails, timber choice (cleft chestnut vs sawn vs softwood), ground conditions, corners and gate positions all move the number.
+Number of rails, timber choice (cleft chestnut vs sawn vs softwood), ground conditions, corners and gate positions all move the number.
 We put a written quote in front of you within two working days.

 What we won’t do